 Problem

-Haiti’s rural communities face several challenges when it comes to clean water supply and proper sanitation.
+Haiti’s 20 communities face several challenges when it comes to clean water supply and proper sanitation.
 The primary issues are the lack of financial resources from the Haitian government to fund essential clean water initiatives and disease prevention programs.
 As a result, many communities are on their own and must find external financial assistance to create infrastructure, so they can get access to clean water and develop proper hygiene campaigns to educate residents about the connection between personal hygiene and disease prevention.